-Until the 2021 redisticting, Abbott represented District 82, which encompasses all of Noble County and parts of LaGrange, Elkhart and Allen counties, hasn’t elected a Democrat in 28 years.
+Until the 2021 redisticting, Abbott represented District 82, which encompassed all of Noble County and parts of LaGrange, Elkhart and Allen counties and in that configuration did not elect a Democrat in 30 years.
 Abbott ran unopposed in 2020 after the death of the Libertarian nominee in the district a week shy of his 22nd birthday.
 As a result of the redistricting, Abbott's residence was redrawn into House District 18; he is unopposed in the 2022 primary and general elections.

 Abbott’s legislative record shows that you can take the boy out of the small town, but not the small town out of the boy.
 (He’s among one of 1,400 Rome City residents.)
 Abbott has authored, co-authored and supported bills that demonstrate his commitment to grassroots public servants and services.